 Business goodwill and superior earnings go hand in hand

-What this means is that the company is just able to generate enough returns on invested capital.
+What this means is that the company generates just enough returns on invested capital.
 There is no excess earnings to justify business goodwill, at least not from the economic perspective.

 In some cases, your excess earnings can turn out to be negative.
 The implication is that the company fails to create sufficient earnings to cover the required return the investors expect, given the business risk represented by the fair rate of return.
 Never mind business goodwill in this case!